 A number of standing judicial committees are also active in providing high-level policy advice in specialised areas.
 Meeting regularly or as required, they are (in alphabetical order):

-- Access to Justice Committee (comprising the Cultural Diversity Committee, Aboriginal and Torres Strait Islander Committee and the Self Represented Litigants Committee)
+- Access to Justice Committee (comprising the Cultural Diversity Committee, the Aboriginal and Torres Strait Islander Outreach Committee and the Unrepresented Litigants Committee)

 - Children's Committee

 - Family Violence Committee